 - 3. The external audit report is not required from (if any) the co-applicant(s)) or affiliated entities. - 4.
 A copy of the lead applicant's latest accounts (the profit and loss account and the balance sheet for the last financial year for which the accounts have been closed).
 A copy of the latest account is neither required from (if any) the co-applicant(s) nor from (if any) affiliated entity(ies)). - 5.
-Organisation data form (see Annex F of these guidelines) - 6.
 A financial identification form of the lead applicant (not from co-applicant(s)) conforming to the model attached as Annex E of these guidelines, certified by the bank to which the payments will be made.
 This bank should be located in the country where the lead applicant is established.
 If the lead applicant has already submitted a financial identification form in the past for a contract where the European Commission was in charge of the payments and intends to use the same bank account, a copy of the previous financial identification form may be provided instead.